The Ballad of Buster Scruggs: "Near Algodones"

 A young cowboy robs an isolated New Mexico bank.
 As he flees, the bank teller shoots at him, forcing him to take cover behind a well.
 He returns fire, but the teller charges at him while wearing a washboard with several pots and pans as armor, which deflect all the cowboy's bullets as the teller repeatedly cackles "Pan shot!"
 The teller knocks the cowboy out with the butt of his shotgun.

 When the cowboy regains consciousness, he is sitting on his horse under a tree with his hands tied and a noose around his neck.
-The leader of a posse asks for his final words, saying he has been sentenced to death while unconscious.
+The leader of a posse asks for his final words and says the posse sentenced him to death while he was unconscious.
 The execution is interrupted by attacking Comanche warriors, who slaughter the posse but leave the cowboy sitting on his horse with the noose around his neck.

 After a time, a drover passes by and frees the cowboy, who joins him on his drive.
 The drover is a rustler, and another posse chases him and the cowboy down.
-The drover escapes, but the posse captures the cowboy and takes him into town, where the judge orders him to be hanged.
+The drover escapes, but the posse captures the cowboy and takes him into town, where the judge summarily orders him to be hanged.
 As the cowboy stands on the gallows with three other men awaiting execution, he looks at the weeping man to his left and quips, "First time?"
 The cowboy's eyes settle on a pretty young woman in the crowd, who smiles at him before the hangman abruptly hoods him and pulls the trapdoor lever to cheers from the crowd.